genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 The next three options will be available if spike-ins are included in the experiment and "Use spike-ins to calibrate noise" option is switched:

-4. **Expected biological CV** is the minimum threshold chosen for quantifying the level of biological variability (CV - coefficient of variation) expected in the null hypothesis of the model. (default: 0.5)
+4. The **Expected biological CV** is the minimum threshold chosen for quantifying the level of biological variability (CV - coefficient of variation) expected in the null hypothesis of the model. (default: 0.5)
-5. **Noise fit - proportion of genes with high CV² to remove** option allows you to exclude spike-in genes with high CV² to fit the noise model.
+5. The **Noise fit - proportion of genes with high CV² to remove** option allows you to exclude spike-in genes with high CV² to fit the noise model.
    (default: 0)
-6. **Noise fit - proportion of genes with low mean expression to remove** option enables you to exclude a fraction of spike-in genes with low mean expression to fit the noise model, because extreme outliers tend to skew the fit. (default: 0.85)
+6. The **Noise fit - proportion of genes with low mean expression to remove** option enables you to exclude a fraction of spike-in genes with low mean expression to fit the noise model, because extreme outliers tend to skew the fit. (default: 0.85)